CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

    ![](media/cn12.png)

-1. Copy the **Private IP address** and paste it on the notepad for later use.
+1. Copy the **Private IP address** and paste it into Notepad for later use.

    ![](media/cn13.png)